Andromeda and Milky Way galaxies are merging

-That news about the Andromeda galaxy came from Project AMIGA, which uses the Hubble Space Telescope to look at the deep-space surroundings of the Andromeda galaxy.
+The news about the Andromeda galaxy came from Project AMIGA, which uses the Hubble Space Telescope to look at the deep-space surroundings of the Andromeda galaxy.
 AMIGA stands for Absorption Map of Ionized Gas in Andromeda.
-NASA reported on this study earlier this year, calling it “the most comprehensive study of a halo surrounding a galaxy.”
+NASA called it:

-The Andromeda galaxy, our Milky Way and other galaxies all sit enshrouded in a large envelope – a so-called galactic halo – which consists of gas, dust and stray stars.
-The halos of galaxies are faint, so faint that detecting them is not an easy feat.
-These astronomers measured the size of the halo of the Andromeda galaxy by looking at how light from background quasars had been absorbed by it.
-They were surprised to find that the Andromeda galaxy’s halo stretches much, much farther out beyond the visible boundaries of the galaxy than previously known.
+The Andromeda galaxy, our Milky Way and other galaxies all sit enshrouded in a large envelope – called a galactic halo – which consists of gas, dust and stray stars.
+The halos of galaxies are faint, so faint, in fact, that detecting them is not an easy feat.
+These astronomers measured the size of the halo of the Andromeda galaxy by looking at how much it absorbed light from background quasars.
+They were surprised to find that the Andromeda galaxy’s halo stretches much, much farther beyond its visible boundaries.

 It turns out that, from our vantage point inside the Milky Way, we cannot easily measure the characteristics of our galaxy’s halo.
 However, because the two galaxies are so similar in size and appearance, scientists assume that the halo of the Milky Way would also be similar.